StevenSalazarM/Termux-api-bluetooth/README.md

 The command termux-bluetooth-connect is used to call a function that has an empty implemetation (for now), you can decide what it should do by introducing your code in the function [onReceiveBluetoothConnect](https://github.com/StevenSalazarM/termux-app-bluetooth/blob/master/app/src/main/java/com/termux/api/BluetoothAPI.java#L106).

-An BluetoothAPI class was added in [Termux:API android-java repository](https://github.com/termux/termux-api).
+A BluetoothAPI class was added in [Termux:API android-java repository](https://github.com/termux/termux-api).
 Futhermore, TermuxApiReceiver class was modified in order to make the application call the functions to scan and connect.

 The implementation of connect is still missing and you can also modify the behaviour of scaninfo by writing your own java code in [BluetoothAPI](https://github.com/StevenSalazarM/termux-app-bluetooth/blob/master/app/src/main/java/com/termux/api/BluetoothAPI.java).

+In addition to the BluetoothAPI class it was introduced also another class [BluetoothLowEnergyAPI](https://github.com/StevenSalazarM/termux-app-bluetooth/blob/dev-ble/app/src/main/java/com/termux/api/BluetoothLowEnergyAPI.java).
+This class is under the dev-ble branch and it hasnt been merged to master due to the lack of bluetooth low enegery devices for testing.

 # Usage